dxatscale/sfpowerscripts/docs/index.md

 #### Deployment Related Tasks

-* Checkout a source based artifact from Git using PAT
+* Checkout a source based artifact from Git (using PAT) / Azure Artifacts
-* Deploy a source format based repo to an org (scratch org/sandbox/prod)
+* Deploy a source format based package to an org (scratch org/sandbox/prod)
 * Deploy an unlocked package to an org
 * Deploy destructive manifest to an org